Does This Break My Fast?

 I like abiding by these intermittent fasting rules, but this isn’t about food shaming if you don’t.
 We are all on our own journeys.
 We all must pay attention to our own experience.
 I don’t intend to pass judgment.
 My answer is based on my own research and expertise.

 I will make one caveat.
 Research has revealed that MCT oil doesn’t create an insulin response like it’s mother product, coconut oil.
 I also believe grass-fed butter to fall into something of a “gray area.”
 But I must refer back to what I stated earlier.
-Filtered water, herbal teas, black coffee and bone broth, are your best options while obtaining your fasting goals.
+Filtered water, herbal teas and black coffee are your best options while obtaining your fasting goals.

 If you find yourself playing this game: trying to figure out what you can still consume, while fasting, that won’t “technically” break your fast, I believe you are missing the most valuable piece of fasting.